 According to Whitman and her executives at HPE, "Ideas have always been the lifeblood of business; the difference now is, from idea to realization of that idea to actually being in business has gone from years to potentially days."
 This is then followed by the question, "How do you turn an idea into a reality in warp speed?"
 Does the answer lie in clever use of the IT we have already assembled or does it imply throwing everything out, offloading all IT to external cloud providers?
 No, says Whitman, "Every company … is having to take their legacy IT systems and transform themselves so that IT can be a competitive advantage."

 "IT strategy and business strategy are no longer separate, they have become inseparable," HPE's CEO says.
 And this underpins all the messages that follow in support of company strategy and product goals.
 Every business has become a technology business and the degree to which we accept this as a vision influences how our relationship with HPE will evolve – we will either join HPE in the journey or simply bale!
 Understandably, many enterprises will look to others to help them in their journey but few other major vendors are being this succinct.
-HPE's envisions embracing technology will be important for all enterprises.
+HPE's visions of embracing technology will be important for all enterprises.

 Few parties working with HPE can be unaware of the steps HPE is taking and yet, when it comes to NonStop some of the intermediate steps aren't quite as well known.
+The level of knowledge on HP NonStop servers is relatively low and their system is quite different to a more familiar operating system.
 As part of the webinar, I will be providing an updated timeline as to what we can expect to see and when.
 I look forward to giving this next webinar on my March 2nd and for more information on how to register, please follow this link.

-For an Australian residing in America, close to where the action is, it's not all that often I have the opportunity to present to a community much closer to home.
+As an Australian residing in America, close to where the action is, it's not all that often I have the opportunity to present to a community much closer to home.
 In fact, over the past couple of years, I have had few opportunities to talk directly to a geographic community I once knew so well and I am very appreciative of IR for giving me this opportunity.
-NonStop faces many challenges across Asia Pac / Japan as many countries no longer provide support for NonStop, but as we watch the retreat from HP-UX that began five years ago, NonStop truly is the halo product for HPE Mission Critical Servers and with the message I will be conveying I am hopeful that more interest is generated not only among the user community but within HPE itself.
+NonStop faces many challenges across Asia Pac / Japan as many countries no longer provide support for NonStop systems, but as we watch the retreat from HP-UX that began five years ago, NonStop truly is the halo product for HPE Mission Critical Servers and with the message I will be conveying I am hopeful that more interest is generated not only among the user community but within HPE itself.

-My last years working for Tandem Computers out of their Sydney office continue to remind me of just how well-accepted NonStop systems became.
+My last years working for Tandem Computers out of their Sydney office continue to remind me of just how well-accepted NonStop systems including servers, hardware and software became.
 As Randy Meyer, VP & GM Mission Critical Servers, HPE, observed in the brochure, Engineered for the Highest Availability, "As customers move to more acceptance of things like Linux® in the data center and cloud-based applications, they realize that portions of their application world still need NonStop levels of availability that can't be achieved using other models."